nupplaphil/hcloud-k8s/README.md

   - Create Infrastructure on Hetzner Cloud with Terraform (roles/tf-infrastructure/terraform/)
     - Create 1 master
     - Create up to 4 different workers (depends on config-types)
-    - Create a hetzner loadbalancer
+    - (optional) Create a hetzner loadbalancer
+    - (optional) creata A-Records for the hetzner loadbalancer
   - Prepare Kubernetes Tools and Configuration on all Servers
   - Install Master-Node
   - Join Worker-Nodes to Master
-  - Install NGINX Ingress & Cert-Manager (Let's Encrypt! with prod & staging certificate)
+  - (optional) Install NGINX Ingress & Cert-Manager (Let's Encrypt! with prod & staging certificate)
   - Cleanup

 ## Caution Security